ETP graduates are making their mark in the world. They have gone on to:

 Rebekah Berlin '10 is a 2010 Teach for America Corps member in Memphis, TN.
 She is going to continue working in Memphis, next year at a charter school.

-Sarah Buckley '09 is a student at UVA Law School.
+Sarah Buckley '09 went on to UVA Law School.
 Previously, she was the Finance Director at Toscano for Delegate and was also a real estate/administrative legal assistant for a small Charlottesville-area firm.

 Sasha Clarke '07 enrolled in Professor Mark White's 'Financing a Sustainable Future' class, which took place in Tanzania in January 2007.
 Photo by Prof. Mark White.